Foundation Apprenticeships

 Expansion into other occupations

-We will work with Skills England to identify sectors, such as hospitality and retail, where there is employer demand for foundation apprenticeships and where foundation apprenticeships will be suitable and have clear progression routes.
-More details will be provided in early 2026.
+We will work with Skills England to identify sectors where there is employer demand for foundation apprenticeships and where foundation apprenticeships will be suitable and have clear progression routes while ensuring affordability.

 Funding